Unlicensed Contractors

 - Failure to Meet Florida Building Code Standards: Unlicensed contractors can’t apply for a building permit; therefore, their construction work cannot be reviewed or inspected.
 This eliminates the opportunity to ensure that the work meets Florida Building Code (FBC) requirements.
 Failure to meet FBC requirements may result in unsafe and hazardous conditions.

-- Substandard Workmanship: Unlicensed contractors do not go through the process of getting a license and do not know the required construction standards which licensed contractors understand.
+- Substandard Workmanship: Unlicensed contractors do not go through the process of getting a license and do not know the required construction standards, which licensed contractors understand.
 This leads to substandard workmanship.
 The review of construction plans and inspections by building departments provides that work has been performed correctly and meets the standards of the Florida Building Code.

 - Further Cost to You: The work of unlicensed contractors is often substandard and ultimately leads to costly repairs and corrections that require the services of a licensed contractor.
 You may pay more money for the job than if you had initially hired a licensed contractor.